Heaven bright for faith aright.

-THE COACH clatters across the cobbles of the market square, which is dominated by a magnificent marble-dressed, pink sandstone construction.
-During the Gallic times a monarch had reconfigured a stout Romanesque fortress, a useful design, especially during the Reconquista, installing gossamer spires shooting skyward, an ethereal homage to the Eternal.
+THE COACH bumps across the cobbles of the market square, halting in front of a marble-dressed, pink sandstone construction.
+During the Gallic time a monarch had enhaced a squat Romanesque fortress, adding gossamer spires shooting skyward in an ethereal homage to the Eternal.

-Burutzagi Zumaya, Bishop of Haute-Navarre, stands on the sweep of steps, eager to receive his guest.
+Burutzagi Zumaya, Bishop of Haute-Navarre, stands on the sweep of steps to receive his guest.
 “This is a delightful surprise,” he says, embracing his old friend.
-“No one pries you out of that tomb.”
-(He means the castle.)
-Jakome rarely ventures forth.
+“No one pries you out of that tomb up there.”
+Jakome rarely ventures into town.
 Zagi visits him, not the other way around.

 “I’ve something on my mind,” whispers Jak.
 “I couldn’t sleep last night from stewing about it.
 Actually, I haven’t slept well in weeks.”

 “Something else,” sighs the king.
 “A sensitive matter.
-I am not comfortable confiding in Father Tancredo, despite him family.”
+I am not comfortable confiding in Father Tancredo.”

 “I am full of questions,” shrieks Jakome, grasping the arms of his chair and jutting forward.
 He had pushed the matter from his mind.
 Reminded of his mission, his anxiety returns full force.